Part Two of a Two-Part Blog Series

 A national leader in interprofessional education, MUSC’s Office of Interprofessional Initiatives manages the registration and assessment of a series of longitudinal, elective interprofessional (IP) courses.
 A number of these courses are cross-listed on the Office of Humanities’ website.
 One example is a course called “Eye Spy for Development of Affective Qualities in Interprofessional Health Care Students,” a collaboration between MUSC and the Gibbes Museum of Art that receives funding from the South Carolina Clinical and Translational Research Institute.
 Led by a faculty member from the Physical Therapy program, the course targets improving students’ affective domain qualities, specifically observation skills, verbal, nonverbal, and written communication and interprofessional readiness.
 Preliminary findings from research being conducted on the course indicate improved affective domain qualities in these health science students.

 In addition to coordinating elective humanities courses, the Office of Interprofessional Initiatives leads a major initiative annually called Interprofessional Day, a day designed to develop among students a culture of collaborative teamwork with a long-term goal of improving patient care and safety (MUSC, 2019a).
 Over 1500 first- and second-year students from across the six colleges participate in small-group activities facilitated by MUSC faculty and staff.
 First-year students engage in a communication activity centered on the use of the text Zoom in which interprofessional teams must place pictures in the correct order to tell a story, all without looking at other team members’ cards.
 Students debrief on the communication process and skills used, including the role of perception, listening and receiving, and understanding.
-Next, students play the Sloppy Mountain Medical Center computer-based escape game in interprofessional groups.
+Next, students play the Sloppy Mountain Medical Center computer-based escape game in interprofessional groups which is set to have the same benefits as the gambling games form daftar slot online.
 Players work together to discharge patients from the team’s medical center, which requires that they communicate clearly, collaborate effectively, and plan efficiently.

 Second-year students participate in a role play exercise, disclosing a medical error to a standardized patient family member who has been trained to act with different emotions during three different sessions of role play.
 Within the session, the error is disclosed three times, with the standardized patient family member acting alternatively relieved, angry, and sad with each role play.
 Students are not informed that the actor will change emotions for each session, and they must subsequently navigate a real-life range of emotional responses with informing a family member of a medical error.